ainsu23/shiny-examples/README.md

   - Hosted on shinyapps.io
   - Solves excercises from the book **[Mastering Shiny](https://mastering-shiny.org/)**
-  - Display diferent excercises from diferent chapters in one app with the use of modules.
+  - Display different excercises from all chapters in one app with the use of modules and others strategies learned with this book.